 Kimball made an easy transition from player to coach, since he literally walked off the field after his final game as a star outfielder at Northern Colorado, and joined the staff the next year.
-Kimball was the main cog in the Bears’ offense in both of his seasons, leading the team in four offensive categories-including a blistering .360 batting average.
+Kimball was the main cog in the UNC Bears’ offense in both of his seasons, leading the team in four offensive categories-including a blistering .360 batting average.
 Kimball culminated his playing career by earning his Bachelor of Arts degree in Kinesiology at UNC.
 He then went on to earn his Master’s degree in Sport Management at Southern Illinois.
 Kimball’s biggest accomplishment over the last year ISN’T the success of the baseball team on the field, though, since he’s formed a new ‘team’ over the past year: he’s a newlywed, having wed the former Samantha Esser; and a new father of a bouncing baby boy, Kamden.

 American Baseball Coaches Association, National Strength and Conditioning Association